Edinburgh derby: Festival Cup

 In 1985, an Edinburgh select team composing of players from Hearts, Hibs and Meadowbank Thistle played Bayern Munich in a "Festival Cup" challenge match at Tynecastle.
 The Festival Cup was reintroduced in 2003, to tie in with the annual Edinburgh Festival.
-The local media speculated that clubs from cities twinned with Edinburgh, including Bayern Munich and Dynamo Kiev, would be invited to participate in an annual Edinburgh tournament.
+The local media speculated that clubs from cities twinned with Edinburgh, including Bayern Munich and Dynamo Kyiv, would be invited to participate in an annual Edinburgh tournament.
 Eventually, the clubs settled for playing a single derby match on the last Saturday before the start of the 2003–04 Scottish Premier League season.
 The SPL did not help the launch of the Festival Cup by scheduling a league derby match two weeks after the Festival Cup match, also at Easter Road.
 Hearts won the first Festival Cup match 1–0 with a goal by Andy Webster.

 The clubs then had difficulty scheduling the 2004–05 match, partly due to the clubs arranging other friendly matches.
 The Festival Cup match was eventually played at Tynecastle on 4 September 2004.
 Both teams were well below full strength because several players were training with their national teams.
 Playing the game in September also meant that the game was played after the start of the 2004–05 Scottish Premier League season and after the end of the Festival.
 Hearts won the second and to date last Festival Cup match 3–1.
 The Hearts goals were scored by Craig Sives, Mark de Vries and Dennis Wyness, while Stephen Dobbie scored a penalty kick for Hibs.
 The match was not in played in 2005 as Hearts had a protracted search for a new head coach.
 It was not resurrected in 2006 and has not been contested since.